How are you supposed to do it all and stay sane in the process?

 Hand holding included

 You might expect a complete system that can organize your entire homeschool life to cost a lot.
 But my desire is for every homeschool mom to be able to afford homeschool sanity.
-For a limited time, purchase the complete digital system for just $20!
-Price increases on 1/15/18.
+Purchase the complete digital system for just $25!

-Preorder the undated print planners, available in January-June and July-December versions for just $25 each, with free shipping or the bundle for just $45.
+Order the undated print planners in January-June and July-December versions for just $25 each, with free shipping or the bundle for just $45.
+I’ll throw in the print organizing book that will guide you through each challenge for just $10 more.
 Note: Ships in the US only.
-Print books will ship in February and include digital versions of January-February forms while you wait.

 Still not sure?

 Download your free bucket list for subscribers for this spring.